Commerce Commission sues ticket reselling site Viagogo

 The commission alleges Viagogo made false and misleading claims, acting as an "official" concert ticket seller when it was not, labelling tickets as limited or about to sell out and claiming consumers were "guaranteed" to receive valid tickets to events.

-It also alleges Viagogo's ticket pricing was misleading, saying 'headline' prices were unobtainable because of the addition of GST and various fees added.
+It also alleges Viagogo's ticket pricing was misleading, saying 'headline' prices were unobtainable because of the addition of GST and various fees.

-The commission joins a string of international enforcement agencies who are bringing similar cases against Viagogo.
+The commission joins a long list of international enforcement agencies who are bringing similar cases against Viagogo.

 The Swiss company is now facing court or enforcement action in Switzerland, Germany, France, Spain, the UK and Australia.